-Every Rulemaking Action by the District after the effective date of this Subchapter shall be effective if the Rulemaking Action substantially complies with this Subchapter.
+Every Rulemaking Action by the District shall be effective if the Rulemaking Action substantially complies with this A.C.A.
+25-15-204.

-§ 2.13 Preemption by State or Federal Law
+§ 2.13Preemption by State or Federal Law

 If any law of the State of Arkansas or the United States shall require a different method for Rulemaking Action in a particular situation, the provisions of this Subchapter shall be preempted to the extent necessary to comply with State or Federal law.
 Whenever possible, the provisions of this Subchapter shall be interpreted to be consistent with requirements of State and Federal law.